Skip to content

 Below are the types of designer-focused finish carpentry projects we can help with.

-Accent Walls and Feature Walls
+Accent Walls and Wainscotting

 Accent walls are often inspired by Pinterest, Instagram, renderings, or a designer’s own layout.
 But the finished wall needs more than a good idea.
 It needs proportion, clean spacing, careful cuts, and a layout that works around outlets, switches, vents, windows, furniture, and ceiling height.